 When children require a higher level of support, we have many different focused programs to meet the diverse needs of our student population.

-Litchfield Elementary School has the cross categorical room for medically fragile students who have specific medical needs which require a safe environment and specialized healthcare procedures specific for their health needs.
+Litchfield Elementary School has the program for medically fragile students in grades K through 8 who have specific medical needs which require a safe environment and specialized healthcare procedures specific for their health needs.
 The classroom is staffed with a classroom nurse and additional support staff.
-The students do not participate in campus wide activities if it may compromise their health safety.
-Each student follows an individualized curriculum within the separate classroom to meet IEP goals.

-The Language Program is a cross categorical program for students in grades kindergarten through second grade.
+This program at Scott Libby Elementary School is for students in grades kindergarten through second grade.
 The program is designed for students who have a significant delay in language development or a communication disorder which impacts their communication in an educational setting.
 The program is designed to provide a setting with a smaller class size and staff support to address each child's communication and language needs through intensive, daily instruction.
-The program will provide a language rich environment, use of visuals, and methodologies which support the language needs at a pacing appropriate to the students.
-The class will utilize grade level curriculum in addition to research based programs to support IEP goals.
-The intent is to provide intensive support in this area from one to three years, which will be determined for each individual child through the IEP process.
-The goal is for the student to return to their home school by or before third grade with supports provided as needed.
+The goal is to integrate into general education or transition to another program to meet ongoing needs by third grade.